 Computer Science faculty members are committed to undergraduate and graduate education, actively engaged in individual and collaborative research efforts, and eagerly participate in service to the school, college, university, community and to their profession.
-Artificial intelligence, machine learning, robotics, bio-informatics, image and video processing, computer security are some of the research areas that faculty are engaged in.
+Artificial intelligence, machine learning, robotics, bio-informatics, virtual reality, and cybersecurity are some of the research areas that faculty are engaged in.
 Students have opportunities to participate in research at both the undergraduate and graduate levels.

 - Data scientist